 - Sailor Moon features two examples:

-- The first one is played straight, and it comes from in the R season,: Usagi notices that Mamoru has a "new" girlfriend (he doesn't, but since he believes he cannot be with her, he puts on a Jerk Ass Facade and doesn't correct her mistaken impression) and she tries to drown her sorrows in dumplings; when Luna tries to reprimand her, she cries and says she's too depressed to care about getting fat.
+- The first one is played straight, and it comes from in the R season,: Usagi notices that Mamoru has a "new" girlfriend (he doesn't, but since he believes he cannot be with her, he puts on a Jerk Ass Facade and doesn't correct her mistaken impression) and she tries to drown her sorrows in dumplings; when a worried Luna tries to reprimand her, she cries and says she's too depressed to care about getting fat.

 - The second is far more Played for Laughs and happens in the Super S season, when Naru is manipulated into dating Tiger's Eye for three months after he claimed he was going to die, her boyfriend Umino goes on a drinking binge with fifteen milkshakes; Chibiusa is grossed out and comments on this, even pointing out that saké is the traditional beverage for such behavior.

 - In 3-gatsu no Lion, Yasui, one of Rei's opponents, is known to become a violent drunk whenever he loses a shogi match.

 - Kazehana, resident Hard-Drinking Party Girl of Sekirei does this during a season two episode after the death of Uzume.
 Much to her annoyance, she can't get drunk.

 - Reiko Ookochi, Sakuya's mother from Sensual Phrase, who does this after her husband abandons her.
 So much so that she drank herself to death.

 - In Skip Beat!, Tsuruga Ren does this when he is unable to fully understand his character, Katsuki.